NLnetLabs/connectbyname/notes/dns-client-proxy.md

 the A flags and the D flag for a protocol (for example, setting both the A53 and the D53 flags) is not allowed and a proxy SHOULD reject such a request.

-To future proof applications, there is a single flag DO, that disallows transports that are not explicitly listed.
-With this flag clear, the application allows future transports.
+To future proof applications, there is a single flag DD, that by default disallows transports that are not explicitly listed.
+With this flag clear, the application allows all transports that are not explicitly disallowed (including future transports).
 With the flag set, the application has to explicitly list which transports can be used.
-For example, by setting only DO and AT, the application forces the use of DoT.
+For example, by setting only DD and AT, the application forces the use of DoT.

-When DO = 0:
+When DD = 0:

 * all transports are in the pool of potentially usable transports
 * D53, DT, DH2, DH3 and DQ remove those transports from the pool

-When DO = 1:
+When DD = 1:

 * no transports are in the pool of potentially usable transports
 * A53, AT, AH2, AH3 and AQ add those transports to the pool

-Finally, an application can specify its own resolvers or rely on the resolvers that are know to the proxy.
-If ADN Length and Addr Length are both zero, then the application requests to resolvers known to the proxy.
+Finally, an application can specify its own resolvers or rely on the resolvers that are known to the proxy.
+If ADN Length and Addr Length are both zero, then the application requests the resolvers known to the proxy.
 [Note: it is unclear at the moment what to do with any Service Parameters]

 If the application specifies only an authentication-domain-name then the proxy is expected to resolve the name to addresses.
-If only addresses are specified then the proxy assumes that no name is known (though a PKI certificate may include an address literal in the subjectAltName).
+If only addresses are specified then the proxy assumes that no name is known (though a PKIX certificate may include an address literal in the subjectAltName).
-If both a name and address are specified then the proxy will use the specified addresses and use the name for authentication.
+If both a name and address are specified then the proxy will use the specified address and use the name for authentication.

 To simplify the encoding of the option, an option with addresses will have either IPv4 or IPv6 addresses.
 If the application wants to specify